zzxzzk115/GoldMiner-GameShell/README.md

 A button or Start button -> Menu Confirm or Buy

-X button or Up -> Use dynamite
+Y button or Up -> Use dynamite

 A button or Down -> Grab